12 Small Red Japanese Maple Varieties

 Rhode Island Japanese Maple

 Rhode Island Red is a rather unique Japanese Maple.
-The first distinctive feature is the relatively larger number of leaves.
+The first distinctive feature is the relatively more significant number of leaves.
 As a result, the tree looks much thicker than other maples.

-It also has relatively large leaves which will give it even more lushness.
-The leaves themselves are divided into 5-7 lobes, with the lobes in turn slightly serrated.
+It also has relatively large leaves, which makes it even more lush.
+The leaves are divided into 5-7 lobes, with the lobes slightly serrated.

-At the beginning of the season, the leaves are maroon-red in color.
+At the beginning of the season, the leaves are maroon-red.
 By midsummer, it changes to a very dark, almost purple.
 In the fall, the leaves turn scarlet before they fall.

 Shaina Japanese Maple